GR.1 XZ382 - Privately owned, Bruntingthorpe, Leicestershire

 By 2003 her original grey/green was beginning to show through her rather patchy and faded grey, so in 2004 a repaint of the grey was begun, returning her to having no squadron markings and her old tail code of AE.
 This didn't last long as a tie-up with the Jaguar F1 racing team in 2006 paid for a repaint into a shiny Jaguar racing green colour for one of their events at Brunty.
 After that she became the gate guardian for the airfield, though at some point in the repaint various parts had gone missing so that her tailplanes now hung at a ridiculous angle.

-Since then she's helped other Jaguar restorations with a few parts cannibalised from her mostly empty shell, but in 2020 left the gate and has moved to Dave Walton's own land within the airfield perimeter, so is no longer publicly viewable.
+Since then she's helped other Jaguar restorations with a few parts cannibalised from her mostly empty shell, but in 2020 left the gate and has been moved to Jetstream Motorsport to become the gate guardian there.
+Although Jetstream Motorsports is on the airfield, it is apart of Dave Walton's own private land and so this airframe is no longer viewable to the public.

 Find other photos of XZ382 on the following sites: